kozyilmaz/biokey/README.md

 # Cryptographic Key Generation from Biometric Data

-This repository builds necessary tools to create 'Secure Sketch's from biometric data both on Linux and macOS
+This repository builds standalone binaries to create 'Secure Sketch's from biometric data both on Linux and macOS
+Binaries are implementation of algorithms from the paper [Fuzzy Extractors: How to Generate Strong Keys from Biometrics and Other Noisy Data](http://www.cs.bu.edu/~reyzin/papers/fuzzy.pdf) and vanilla code can be downloaded from [here](http://www.cs.bu.edu/~reyzin/code/fuzzy.html)
-All build tools (`autoconf, automake, libtool and pkgconfig`) and dependencies are compiled from scratch.
+All build tools and dependencies are compiled from scratch.

 ### Build instructions